1st DUI Penalties in Georgia

 Michael Fulcher Law knows DUI law, with over 17 years of experience as a prosecutor, public defender, and privately retained defense counsel.
 That experience includes a deep understanding of DUI law, criminal procedure, and familiarity with all players—police, prosecutors, and judges—in Morgan, Greene, Putnam, Taliaferro, and Jasper Counties.
 Call us at (706) 438-1555 or contact us.

-Help fighting first DUI’s in Greene, Jasper, Putnam, & Taliaferro County
+Help fighting first DUI charges in Morgan, Greene, Jasper, Putnam, & Taliaferro County, Georgia

 Michael Fulcher can fiercely defend your legal rights, assess the strength of the prosecution’s case, and advise you on a course of action that is in your best interests.